IOCCC image by Matt Zucker

 CUNKNOWN= -Wno-unknown-warning-option

-Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it, or at least note in your remarks.md which OS, OS version, compiler and compiler version you had the problem.
+Some compilers have reported this as an error, however, and if you have such a compiler you might want to not add it, or at least note in your remarks.md file, which OS, OS version, compiler and compiler version that has such a problem.

 Defining macros in the Makefile